trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

     and typed producer/requestor spec-object accessors.
 New service handlers should hoist spec objects and use those accessors; bare string accessors remain compatibility escapes.
+  - Base metrics are now Effect-native and Prometheus-formatted through `PrometheusMetrics.format`; do not reopen `prom-client` unless a future scrape requirement cannot be represented by Effect metrics.
+  - Numeric public timeout fields such as `timeoutMs` remain compatibility surfaces.
+Internal runtime config with `Config.number(...Ms)` is still a valid `Config.duration` / `Duration` cleanup target.
 - Gateway/client:
   - `EffectRpcClient` now owns its socket/RPC layer with `ManagedRuntime`.
     Socket errors/JSON parsing now use tagged errors and Schema decoding.